Living Legacy Project Board of Directors

 Kristin Famula serves as the President of the National Peace Academy (nationalpeaceacademy.us), an educational institute dedicated to holistic peacebuilding and peace education.
 The National Peace Academy focuses on developing and offering learning opportunities for bringing forth the peacebuilder in all of us.
 Kristin also serves professionally as a social justice and religious educator through the Unitarian Universalist faith.
 As an educator and a life-long UU, she works to create and offer opportunities for people of all ages to deepen their commitment to transforming systems of oppression through reflection, learning, and building relationships.

-The Rev. Dr. Gordon Gibson, Board Member and Co-Founder
+The Rev. Dr. Gordon Gibson, Secretary, and Co-Founder

 Gordon Gibson has been involved in organizing and leading pilgrimages to civil rights sites since 2004.
 During the first weeks after Gordon was ordained, he was in Selma, Alabama, taking part in early phases of the 1965 voting rights campaign there.
 He also brings his experience of living in Mississippi 1969-1984 when he was the Unitarian Universalist minister in the state.
 For seven of those years he was also an investigator for the Equal Employment Opportunity Commission.
 In retirement, Judy and Gordon Gibson live in Knoxville, Tennessee.
 Gordon is the author of Southern Witness: Unitarians and Universalists in the Civil Rights Era, an engaging account of the roles that UU individuals and congregations played in the civil rights movement in the South in the 1950s and '60s.
 Gordon currently serves as a member of the Board and as the LLP historian.